EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 | Code Red | Bryson111 | Windows | Shooter | TO DO |

 ## Audited Proprietary and Closed Source Games
-These games' source code isn't freely available and cannot inspected, modified, or redistributed but has been inspected to be safe by our developers.
+These games' source code isn't freely available and cannot inspected, modified, or redistributed but have been inspected to be safe by our developers through our free auditing program.

 ## Unaudited Proprietary and Closed Source Games
-These games' source code isn't freely available and cannot be inspected, modified, or redistributed and hasn't been inspected for safety by our developers.
+These games' source code isn't freely available and cannot be inspected, modified, or redistributed and haven't been inspected for safety by our developers.

 | Game | Developer | Platforms | Genre | Link |
 |------|-----------|-----------|------|-----|